Loft Insulation Guide

 Recommended Depth & Costs

-The 270mm Standard
+The 270mm standard

 According to current building regulations, the recommended depth for mineral wool loft insulation is 270mm.
 This is typically achieved by laying a first layer between the joists (usually 100mm) and a second layer across the top of the joists to reach the full depth.